 Add to that effect, you start to see other team members begin to exhibit the traits of the negative person, which increases the problems for the team in terms of productivity, cooperation, creativity, morale and learning.
 People are less interested in finishing a task – they just want to “get it over with“.

-So the next time a manager avoids dealing with a negative person in the workplace, you may want to point them in the direction of the research, and ask them if they are more willing to reduce their team’s productivity by 30-40% than have an uncomfortable conversation with one person.
+So the next time you are tempted to avoid dealing with a negative person in the workplace, you may want to review the research, and ask yourself if you are more willing to reduce your team’s productivity by 30-40% than have an uncomfortable conversation with one person.

-If you want more information about the study, here’s a link to an interview with Will Felps, and a link to the full research report “How, When, and Why Bad Apples Spoil the Barrel: Negative Group Members and Dysfunctional Groups”.
+If you want more information about the study, here’s a link to the full research report “How, When, and Why Bad Apples Spoil the Barrel: Negative Group Members and Dysfunctional Groups”.